tstancu/movie-lobby/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

-## Development server
+## Run app on local Development server

+1. Run `npm init`

-Run `ng serve` for a dev server.
+2. Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.